 See Also: The Ultimate Madrid Itinerary

-Park Guell is the place to get that iconic Barcelona photo…and that’s it.
-The Gaudi part of the park consists of a big balcony, two colorful buildings near the entrance and a staircase.
+Park Guell is one of the biggest landmarks in Spain and the place to get the iconic Barcelona photo…and that’s it.
+The Gaudi part of the park consists of a big balcony, two colorful buildings near the entrance, and a staircase.
 That’s all.

 The rest of the park is just a normal park including a Gaudi museum.
 I love parks and everything green but this one is supposed to be a superstar park and it wasn’t even close.

-Castaway Tip: If however, you want the iconic Barcelona photo and end up visiting the park, make sure you book tickets for the Gaudi zone online.
-They let only a certain amount of people per hour and you may have to wait a lot if you don’t have a booked hour.
+If however, you want the iconic Barcelona photo and end up visiting the park, make sure you book tickets for the Gaudi zone online.
+They let only a certain amount of people per hour and you may have to wait a lot if you don’t have a booked hour

 La Rambla was listed as a “must-see place” in some guides and that’s kinda baffling to me.
 This is the main street of the city and you’ll cross it a few times no matter if you want it or not.
 It’s packed with tourists, street vendors, and pickpocketers so be extra vigilant or you may lose your wallet.